Mobile Menu

 • Participation in Andlinger Center annual meeting: During or soon after the award period, the PI and relevant team members will be invited to present the research results in a poster or panel session at an appropriate Andlinger Center event.

-Prospective PIs who are interested in submitting a proposal are requested to send an email of intent by September 9, 2024, that briefly describes the project idea to the Andlinger Center’s assistant director for research, Charlie Sharpless (csharpless@princeton.edu).
+Prospective PIs who are interested in submitting a proposal are requested to send an email of intent briefly describing the project idea and listing the PI and co-PIs by September 9, 2024, to the Andlinger Center’s assistant director for research, Charlie Sharpless (csharpless@princeton.edu).
 Sharpless is available to answer general or technical questions, and provide guidance on topic selection or research strategy.